|Battery Name||ADS-TEC StoraXe|

 Kokam was established in 1989 and entered the battery business in 1998 after developing the polymer cell.
 The cell is now produced at large scales and marketed as having long life cycle life (60% SOH after 8000 cycles @ 80% DOD) and high energy/power density (~170 Wh/kg and 2C/4C continuous charge/discharge rates).

-The unit is connected to an SMA Sunny Island inverter that will charge/discharge the batteries.
+The unit is connected to an SMA Sunny Island inverter that charges/discharges the batteries.